Antibes: Modern era

 Antibes was transferred from its former department of Var to the new one of Alpes-Maritimes in 1860.
 The harbor was again used for a "considerable" fishing industry and the area exported dried fruit, salt fish, and oil.

 By the First World War, it had been connected by rail with Nice and most of its fortifications had been demolished to make way for new residential districts.
 In 1926, the old Château Grimaldi was bought by the local municipality and later restored for use as a museum.
 For six months in 1946, it was the home of the famous artist Pablo Picasso.

 Culture

-Conservation

-On 25 May 1999, the town was the first in the department to sign the State Environment Charter, which pledges to actively conserve the natural environment.

 Sports

 Sport is an important part of the local culture; the town hosts the National Training Centre for basketball.
 The now demolished Jean Bunoz Sports Hall hosted several games of the 1999 FIBA EuroBasket.
 The city is home to Olympique Antibes, a professional basketball team of France's top division LNB Pro A, which plays its home games at the Azur Arena Antibes.

 The local football team is FC Antibes, who play at the Stade du Fort Carré, best known for when it hosted one game of the 1938 World Cup, between Sweden and Cuba.

 The town is also home to the Antibes 6 Day Race and the Antibes Yacht Show.

 The town has various athletic associations and host a fair in September at Fort Carré that allows residents to meet the various athletic associations and explore their offerings.